Chulinuwu/Smart_Farm_Plant_Monitoring_System/README.md

 - Ensure your camera is connected and accessible by OpenCV before starting the application.
 - You can adjust the confidence threshold and other parameters in the `leafdisease.py` file to improve detection performance.
 - For ESP32, ensure your WiFi credentials and Blynk details are correctly configured in the `secrets.h` file.
+- Test WhatsApp query responses to confirm integration with Twilio.
+- Verify that data updates are reflected in Google Sheets.